chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lagrangian properties were based from the work of Lavrinec *et al*. [#lavrinec2021]_, except for the Young's modulus that was deliberately reduced to get a smaller Rayleigh critical time step.
+The lagrangian properties were based on the work of Lavrinec *et al*. [#lavrinec2021]_, except for the Young's modulus that was deliberately reduced to get a smaller Rayleigh critical time step.
 The gravity is set in the x-direction to allow the packing of the particles from the right side of the pipe.
 The number of particles in the simulation is 32194.
-When the example was setup, the number specified in the simulation was higher since the insertion is done with the `plane insertion method <../../../parameters/dem/insertion_info.html#plane>`_, which will insert the particles up to when they reach the plan.
+When the example was setup, the number specified in the simulation was higher since the insertion is done with the `plane insertion method <../../../parameters/dem/insertion_info.html#plane>`_, which will insert particles up to when they reach the plane.
 In order to avoid confusion with the number of particles in the parameter file, we did give the real number of particles inserted after 30 seconds.

 .. code-block:: text